 Boston University Law Review

 Fairfax, Lisa M., "From Apathy to Activism: The Emergence, Impact, and Future of Shareholder Activism as the New Corporate Governance Norm" (2019).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2380.